Kenneth Chen (President)

 Winnie Sia is a Professor in the Departments of Medicine and Obstetrics and Gynecology at the University of Alberta, Edmonton, Canada.
 She is an Obstetric Internist trained in Women and Infants Hospital, Providence, Rhode Island, USA.
 She held the role of ISOM Treasurer since 2014 and was ISOM Secretary in 2014-2020.
 She is currently the Chief of Medicine in the Royal Alexandra Hospital in Edmonton.
 Winnie’s research and quality improvement interests include preeclampsia and thrombosis in pregnancy, as well as pregnancy complications as longterm risks for women.
 She founded the Postpartum Preeclampsia Clinic in 2010 to counsel and manage women with preeclampsia on their longterm cardiovascular risks.

-Helen Barrett (President, SOMANZ)
+Stefan Kane (President, SOMANZ)

 Amanda Beech (SOMANZ Rep)

 Amanda Beech is an Obstetric Medicine Physician and Endocrinologist at the Royal Hospital for Women and the Prince of Wales Hospital, Randwick, and holds a conjoint associate lecturer position at the University of New South Wales.
 She has a breadth of clinical experience in preconception counselling, managing medical disorders of pregnancy including pre-eclampsia, gestational and pre-existing diabetes, thyroid disease and hyperemesis, as well as a focus on women’s health across all ages, particularly reproductive endocrinology, menopause and osteoporosis.